ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/004_vetos_runcontrol.md

 - The existing concept of {doc}`/system_components/Run-control` is retained.
 This means that commands such as {external+genie_python:py:obj}`genie.waitfor_frames` will work largely as before, minimising required changes to instrument scripts.
 - The existing concepts of {external+ibex_user_manual:ref}`concept_good_raw_frames` are retained.
 - Existing vetoes will largely map across onto the new system.
-- `kdae_control` will need to monitor the run control [this PV](https://github.com/ISISComputingGroup/EPICS-RunControl/blob/master/RunControlApp/Db/gencontrolMgr.db#L54C28-L54C35) for changes.
+- `kafka_dae_control` will need to monitor the run control [this PV](https://github.com/ISISComputingGroup/EPICS-RunControl/blob/master/RunControlApp/Db/gencontrolMgr.db#L54C28-L54C35) for changes.